bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 So whereas accumulated assets (i.e., data) are the primary enablers of revenue for businesses like Facebook, accumulated assets don’t even exist for Bisq.
 Instead, the labor of Bisq’s contributors is the primary enabler of its revenue: contributors maintain the software, traders pay fees to use the software, those fees are distributed to contributors for their work, and contributors are incentivized to make the software better to increase fee revenue.

 **The incentive structure is based solely on producing and consuming software**.
 Having a big honeypot of data makes no sense.

 Indeed, it's actually counter-productive.
 Even if a contributor on the network did start to collect data through their own means for the whole network to leverage, such an activity would add a point of reliance to the system and degrade its resilience.
-This directly clashes with the [core principles of the project](https://docs.bisq.network/intro.html#why-bisq-exists), and the community would probably reject integrating such activities into the system (furthermore, it's worth noting that [the software](https://github.com/bisq-network/bisq) makes it technically impossible to collect very much data in the first place).
+This directly clashes with the [core principles of the project](https://docs.bisq.network/intro.html#why-bisq-exists), and the community would probably reject integrating such activities into the system.<sup>3</sup>

-In this way, Bisq disincentivizes data gathering by design.
+In this way, Bisq discourages data gathering by design.
 Through the Bisq DAO, people maintain continuous relationships to coordinate their work with low cost, and the profit motive is high.
 But with no mothership, profits go directly to the people who earned them, so there is no pressure to accumulate a common base of assets.

 Of course, open-source software is a crucial part of this dynamic: as a user, you can verify you’re not sending any data by inspecting the code yourself.
 But it’s nice to know that the collection of data doesn’t fit the incentive structure of the system.

 ## 3. Conclusion

-From a financial perspective, Bisq is built to protect its users' privacy.
-It has a viable means of earning revenue integrated into its software, and it has no way to accumulate common assets (i.e., user data) to exploit later.
+Bisq is built to operate its software while protecting its users' privacy.
+It's done this by integrating a viable means of earning revenue right into its software, and its decentralized governance structure ensures there can be no way to accumulate common assets (i.e., user data) to exploit later.

 As long as companies operating digital services are traditionally capitalistic (i.e., with a common balance sheet, incentivized to maximize returns for investors and executives), they will continue to exploit user data for profit.